ibm-cloud-architecture/refarch-integration/docs/service-mesh/readme.md

               serviceName: asset-mgr-ms-svc
               servicePort: 8080
 ```
-The backend for front end, the asset manager microservice and the asset consumer components are exposed in the same domain.
+The backend for front end component, the asset manager microservice and the asset consumer components are exposed in the same domain.
 The `serviceName` matches the service exposed for each components.
 The following diagram presents how an external application accesses deployed microservice within Kubernetes pod.